How to ensure a great customer experience

 ‘I can’t tell if that was too much information...or not enough.’

 We recognise that these two steps are very broad and somewhat vague - that’s because customer experience is one of the most comprehensive and complicated areas of analytics!
-There are a myriad of different solutions that fall under the umbrella of ‘customer experience’, one of which is actually Marketing Personalisation as mentioned above - we’ll go over that to a much deeper degree in an upcoming article about this specific solution.
+There are a myriad of different solutions that fall under the umbrella of ‘customer experience’, one of which is actually Marketing Personalisation as mentioned (and linked) above.

 Not yet convinced?